cfuehrmann/bringer/README.markdown

 Remark: the "extlib" stands for the above-mentioned "Batteries".

-If you use Xmonad, it must be made EWMH-compatible by using
+If you use xmonad, it must be made EWMH-compatible by using

-    import XMonad.Hooks.EwmhDesktops
+    import Xmonad.Hooks.EwmhDesktops

 in your "xmonad.hs" and enabling it for example as follows:

     main = do
         xmonad $ ewmh defaultConfig { ...

 Configuration
 -------------